Our privacy statement

 Right of access

-You have the right to ask for a copy of the information we hold about you and to have any inaccuracies in your information corrected.
+You have the right to request a copy of the information we hold about you and to have any inaccuracies in your information corrected.

 If your personal details change, please help us to keep your information up to date by notifying us at the above address.
 We reserve the right to amend this privacy statement.
 If we do so, we will post notice of the change on our website and you will be deemed to have accepted such changes.